fshipy/anime.ai/README.md

 The images are retrieved from https://danbooru.donmai.us/

+# Generate New Art Works (Images) for Specific Characters

+We experimented training a stylegan2 using https://github.com/lucidrains/stylegan2-pytorch on one of the above datasets to generate new images (see `art_gen`).

 # Future Improvements

 - Fine-tune the classfication models, and apply them into videos
 - Experiment with GANs on character datasets, try making improvements on generated results with classfication models
+- Develope a pipeline that automatically search and filter new anime art works on the internet and improve the generator.